jhabriel/mixdim-estimates/README.md

 ## Examples

-All the numerical examples included in *REF* can be found under the **paper_examples** folder.
+All the numerical examples included in the manuscript can be found in the **paper_examples** folder.
 These include two validation cases and two benchmark problems.

 ## Problems, suggestions, enhancements...
 Create an [issue](https://github.com/jhabriel/mixdim-estimates).